n-amul/SPH_Fluid/README.md

 - `-Bbuild` specifies the build directory.
 - `.` indicates the source directory is the current directory.
-- `-DCMAKE_BUILD_TYPE=Debug` sets the build type to Debug.
+- `-DCMAKE_BUILD_TYPE=Debug` sets the build type to Debug. the dependencies listed in Dependency.cmake will be downloaded.

 ### 3. Run the Simulation

-Press `Ctrl + F5` in Visual Studio Code to run the simulation without debugging.
+Press `Ctrl + F5` in Visual Studio Code to run the simulation without debugging. to start the simulation press c to reset press r right-click mouse to move around with wasd

-## Additional Notes

-- to start the simulation press c,
-- to reset press r